vergilet/ha-addon-ngrok/README.md

-# Home Assistant Add-ons for installing an ngrok client (Unofficial)
+# Home Assistant Addon for installing an ngrok client (Unofficial)

 ## Installation